wing5wong/artisan-whs-static/source/_events/2025-08-01_year-13-breakfast-prizegiving.md

 title: Year 13 Breakfast & Prizegiving
 date: 2025-10-28T06:19:00+13:00
 ---
 Year 13 Breakfast & Prizegiving is on Tuesday 28 October.

-More information will follow closer to the event.
+7.45am
+**Breakfast** at Eulogy Lounge, Whanganui Racecourse.
+Dress Code - Summer Uniform.
+Bring a spare shirt for signing.
+Entry by ticket only.

+**Prizegiving** details to follow.